 Start with your child’s names.

-- Your child will learn the rest of the alphabet by reading alphabet books and by playing a variety of games.
+- Your child will learn the rest of the alphabet by reading alphabet books and playing various games.

 - Your child would also like to explore the alphabet letter by letter in many hands-on ways.